gbayer-1/AZMLND_C2/README.md

 <img width="500" alt="model_is_deployed" src="https://user-images.githubusercontent.com/92030321/137267499-012ab75f-e9e8-4168-8f76-06834627c16d.png">

 #### Enable Logging
 While deploying the model, I did not enable Application Insights.
-I will now switch on Application Insights and allow logging using the Python SDK.
+I enabled Application Insights and allowed logging using the Python SDK and the python script logs.py.
-First I need a config.json from my workspace.
+First I needed a config.json from my workspace.
 I created one from my workspace variable `ws` using the jupyter notebook `ws.write_config(path="./", file_name="config.json")`, then downloaded the file to the same location of my python scripts.

-In logs.py I provided the name of my deployed model "automl-bankamrketing" and enabled the Application Insights of my service `service.update(enable_app_insights=True)`.
+In logs.py I provided the name of my deployed model "automl-bankmarketing" and enabled the Application Insights of my service with
+`service.update(enable_app_insights=True)`.
-After running logs.py with python in the terminal, I chekced in Machine Learning Studio and my endpoint had now the application insights enabled.
+After running logs.py with python in the terminal, I checked in Machine Learning Studio and my endpoint had now the application insights enabled.

 ***Screenshot application insights enabled***